SageSeekerSociety/cheese-backend/README.md

 $ pnpm run test:cov
 ```
 With the commands above, all tests, including e2e tests and unit tests, will be run.

+## VSCode Environment

+We recommend you to use VSCode to develop this app.
+We strongly recommend you to install the following extensions as a bisic development environment:

+[Prisma Import](https://marketplace.visualstudio.com/items?itemName=ajmnz.prisma-import) to help you view and edit the Prisma schema file.
+Do not use the official Prisma extension, because it does not support the prisma-import syntax, which is used in our project.

+In addition, you can install the following extensions for better development experience.
+However, they are not necessary, and you can choose alternatives if you like.

+[Git Extension Pack](https://marketplace.visualstudio.com/items?itemName=donjayamanne.git-extension-pack) to help you manage the git repository.

+[JavaScript and TypeScript Nightly](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next&ssr=false#qna) for better TypeScript language support.

+[vscode-openapi-viewer](https://marketplace.visualstudio.com/items?itemName=AndrewButson.vscode-openapi-viewer) to help you view the OpenAPI document.